A Competitor Analysis; How You Spot the Gaps.

 If you don’t know what your competitors are doing, you’re building your business blind.

-The best businesses keep one eye on the market and one eye on the opportunity.
+The strongest businesses I’ve worked with keep one eye on the market and one eye on the opportunity.
+They’re not obsessing over competitors — they’re learning from them, then choosing where to play differently.

-a creative agency finds everyone claiming “full-service,” niches to “Shopify growth for FMCG (fast-moving consumer goods)” with proof-driven case studies, and doubles its win rate.
+A creative agency finds every competitor claiming to be “full-service.”
+It narrows its focus to “Shopify growth for FMCG brands,” backs it with proof-driven case studies, and doubles its win rate because the positioning is clear and credible.

-Let's look at how to run a smart, structured competitor analysis so you can make better decisions, out-position the competition, and grow faster.
+Now let’s walk through how to run a smart, structured competitor analysis — so you can make clearer decisions, out-position the competition, and grow with confidence instead of guesswork.

 What Is Competitor Analysis